jalal246/aleppo/README.md

 # Usage

-# is: true or false functions
+# IS: true or false functions

 ```javascript
 isUn(input) //tests for undefined.